KATHRYN

 It wasn’t until the early 1990’s, that I started writing that book.
 I was working in the Reference Department of my hometown Library, when I was laid off due to budget cuts.
 I boldly made a proposal to Joanne Weisman Deitch, the owner of a small publishing company in Lowell.
 Discovery Enterprises published my first book, W.E.B.
 DuBois: Crusader for Peace, as well as my second, Pride and Promise: the Harlem Renaissance.
 Before the second book went to print the Library called me back to work.

-It was a routine reference call at the Library that planted the seed for "Derailed," my latest work-in-progress.
+It was a routine reference call at the Library that planted the seed for "Derailed," my latest work.
 The caller asked about a circus train that derailed in West Chelmsford in the early 1900’s.
 After doing the research to answer her question, I couldn't get the story out of my head.
 Over the years I found more details from books and old newspaper accounts.
 I even interviewed an elderly neighbor who shared his first-hand account of seeing performers from the Wild West Show at the train station the morning the train derailed, May 24, 1911.
-Soon after I retired, I brought all my research together and wrote my current work-in-progress, "Derailed."
+Soon after I retired, I brought all my research together and wrote my current book, "Derailed."
 I look forward to sharing this story.

 ABOUT ME